qmlcode/qml/docs/source/examples.rst

 Generating the FCHL kernel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following example demonstrates how to calculate the local FCHL kernel elements between FCHL representations. ``X1`` and ``X2`` are numpy arrays with the shape ``(number_compounds,max_size, 5,neighbors)``, as generated in one of the previous examples.
-You MUST use the same cut-off distance to generate the representation and calculate the kernel.
+You MUST use the same, or larger, cut-off distance to generate the representation, as to calculate the kernel.

 .. code:: python